emilianotisato/nova-google-autocomplete-field/README.md

 ```

 ## Usage:
-Add the use decalaration to your resource:
+Add the use decalaration to your resource and use the fields:

 ```php
 use EmilianoTisato\GoogleAutocomplete\GoogleAutocomplete;